copych/ESP32-dualcore-i2s/README.md

 Project was compiled in ArduinoIDE with ESP core 2.0.5.

+Hardware is ESP32 DevKit with a PCM5102 extenal DAC connected to GPIOs 5, 18 and 19.

-Initial code for a single core was taken from here: https://github.com/infrasonicaudio/esp32-i2s-synth-example
+Initial code for a single core and internal DAC was taken from here: https://github.com/infrasonicaudio/esp32-i2s-synth-example